adjust/web_sdk/README.md

 Please note that `referrer` should be properly URL-encoded.

+> **Important** For proper attribution this method should be called as close as possible to SDK initialization.

 ## <a id="license">License</a>

 The Adjust SDK is licensed under the MIT License.